GleidsonRamos/mask_shifter/README.md

 ```

 There are two parameters, maskONE and maskTWO.
-maskONE must be the shorter mascara, and maskTWO the longest.
+maskONE must be the shorter mask, and maskTWO the longest.

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).